lookfwd/archkata/README.md

 * Context: We need to engage customers with health education.
 This must be driven by business and must be mails with rich content including images.
 * Decision: [MailChimp](https://mailchimp.com/) is chosen as a customer communication platform on the basis of credibility, pricing and ease of use from non-technical users.
 For rich SMS interactions, [Twilio](https://www.twilio.com/messaging) will, where necessary, be used on the basis of credibility, reliability and affordability.
 * Consequences: The lists of Mailchimp must be synchronized with the rest of the system.

+#### ADR 8.
+Smart Fridge Access will be Controlled Both on Prem and via CDN
+* Status: Proposed
+* Context: The smart fridge must be available.
+We can't afford to have a customer who has the right to a meal be denied access to it, because of network or software unavailability.
+* Decision: We use a file-based solution.
+We use Google's CDN for file distribution.
+The fiile will adhere to all the secruity requirements and still will allow the Smart Fridge to operate reliable while offline for prolongued periods of time.
+* Consequences: A security audit of the protocol will have to be performed.

+#### ADR 9.
+Google Firebase will be used as Presentation Layer
+* Status: Proposed
+* Context: We want to be able to switch in a different front-end system easily.
+The switch might be movitvated by any reasons including financial or growth that is prevented by missing features.
+We shouldn't have to re-implement everything from scratch because the implementation is too tied-up to Google Firebase.
+This typically reflects on where data is stored and the way Apps use to access those data.
+* Decision: We hold the master dataset outside Google Firebase, in the [managed PostgreSQL](https://cloud.google.com/sql/docs/postgres).
+Firebease modifies it by using a REST API that abstract the core business logic.
+Dataset modifications are replicated to Firebase's datastore by using an Event Bus (Event Queue).
+* Consequences: Firebase and core business logic are completely decoupled.
+The implementation is more complex, but only where it matters.
+We can operate more than one front-end system e.g. to during a migration period.
+This abstraction also allows us to deliver push notification to customers by proxying a part of the Event Bus stream.
+Since we do use Firebase's datastore (although not as a master dataset), we have access to all the productivity features it provides.